The 9 most frequently asked questions during the second trimester of pregnancy

 When should I start looking for information about giving birth?
 Should I join an antenatal group or class?

-Having information about how childbirth develops, about the professionals who attend, and the options of centers or places to give birth will allow you to make more informed decisions.
+Getting informed about how childbirth works, the first hours after it, the professionals who attend, and the options of centers or places to give birth in your area will allow you to make more informed decisions.

-A very good option is to go to the pregnancy monitoring centers that correspond to you to get information about your area.
+A good option is to ask your pregnancy monitoring center for information about your area.

 When will I start feeling my baby move?